OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

  - Androguard: A python based tool, which can use to disassemble and decompile Android apps - https://github.com/androguard/androguard
  - Android Backup Extractor: Utility to extract and repack Android backups created with adb backup (ICS+).
 Largely based on BackupManagerService.java from AOSP - https://github.com/nelenkov/android-backup-extractor
  - Android Debug Bridge (adb): A versatile command line tool used to communicate with an emulator instance or connected Android device - https://developer.android.com/studio/command-line/adb.html
- - APKTool: A tool for reverse engineering 3rd party, closed, binary Android apps.
+ - ApkTool: A tool for reverse engineering 3rd party, closed, binary Android apps.
 It can decode resources to nearly original form and rebuild them after making some modifications - https://ibotpeaches.github.io/Apktool/
  - android-classyshark: A standalone binary inspection tool for Android developers - https://github.com/google/android-classyshark
  - ByteCodeViewer: Java 8 Jar and Android APK Reverse Engineering Suite (e.g. Decompiler, Editor and Debugger) - https://bytecodeviewer.com/
  - ClassNameDeobfuscator: Simple script to parse through the .smali files produced by apktool and extract the .source annotation lines - https://github.com/HamiltonianCycle/ClassNameDeobfuscator